 SOUP is a seasonal public dinner series to support creative projects right here in Charlottesville.
 At each SOUP, attendees give a $10 donation and in return they receive soup, salad, bread, dessert—and a vote.

 During the meal, community members make short presentations about their creative projects in need of funding.
 Attendees participate in a dialogue about the proposals over a nourishing meal in handmade bowls by local artists from City Clay.

 At the end of the meal, each attendee enters a voting booth to cast his or her vote for which project to fund with the money raised from the meal that night.
 We’ll award the grant right then and there.
 Consider SOUP an experiment in civic engagement and a chance to play a role in supporting creativity in our community.

-Charlottesville SOUP is a program of New City Arts and made possible by generous community sponsors: Abraham's Lamb Company, Albemarle Baking Company, Arley Cakes, Bellair Farm, Champion Brewing Company, Christ Episcopal Church, City Clay, Ellie Cooks, Feast!, Festive Fare, Fossett's Restaurant at Keswick Hall, Judy Johnson, Maggie Stein, Revolutionary Soup, Skyline Tent Company, Tavola Restaurant, The AV Company, and Ting.
+Charlottesville SOUP is a program of New City Arts and made possible by generous community sponsors like Albemarle Baking Company, Bowerbird Bakeshop, Christ Episcopal Church, Champion Brewing Company, City Clay, Ting, Ellie Cooks, Bold Rock Hard Cider, tavola, Feast!, Festive Fare, Fleurie Restaurant, and The AV Company.

-Our community partner Ting Charlottesville is offering a $1,000 matching grant at this September's SOUP.
+Our community partner Ting Charlottesville is offering a $1,000 matching grant at this November's SOUP.